ludbek/powerform/readme.md

   onChange(data: object, error: object): function
 }
 ```

 #### Form.setData(data: object)
+Sets value of fields of a form.

 #### Form.getData()
+Returns key value pair of fields and their corresponding values.

 #### Form.getUpdates()
+Returns key value pair of updated fields and their corresponding values.

 #### Form.setError(errors: object)
+Sets error of fields in a form.

 #### Form.getError()
+Returns key value pair of fields and their corresponding errors.

 #### Form.isDirty()
+Returns `true` if value of one of the fields in a form has been updated.
+Returns `false` if non of the fields has been updated.

 #### Form.makePrestine()
+Sets initial value to current value in every fields.

 #### Form.reset()
+Resets all the fields of a form.

 #### Form.isValid(skipAttachError?: boolean)
+Returns `true` if all fields of a form are valid.
+Returns `false` if one of the fields in a form is invalid.

 ## Usage
 ### Set default value